-While I was growing up in Azabu and Mita (near Keio University) in Tokyo, and later in Kamakura, my father was heavily involved in a Japanese sword society called “Nihon Bijutsu Token Hozon Kyokai.”
+While I was growing up in Azabu and Mita in Tokyo, and later in Kamakura, my father was heavily involved in a Japanese sword society called “Nihon Bijutsu Token Hozon Kyokai.”
 At that time, the head of the organization was Dr. Honma and Dr. Sato.

-Initially, Dr. Honma and Dr. Sato were at the sword department of the Tokyo National Museum in Ueno.
+Initially, Dr. Honma and Dr. Sato were at the Tokyo National Museum’s sword department in Ueno.
 Later, a separate Nonprofit Organization for the Japanese Sword Museum was built in Yoyogi in Shibuya.
 Though the address was Yoyogi in Shibuya, it was like almost in Shinjuku.
 To build this Museum, my father, Mr. Watanabe (owner of the Wataki, an apparel company), and Mr. Suzuki Katei (owner of the construction company) were heavily involved.
 Those two friends used to come to our house all the time (literally all the time) and stayed hours talking and gossiping.
 At present, the Museum was moved to Sumida-Ku (Sumida Ward), Tokyo, near the sumo arena in Ryogoku.
 For the location, refer to the website below.

 Dr. Honma and Dr. Sato, who used to come to our house in Tokyo and all other people involved, were deceased many years ago, but they were in their prime time then.
 I am talking about the late 1960s to 1970s.
 I was in my teens, then.

-I was told by many people that Dr. Honma and Dr. Sato visited the headquarter of General MacArthur during the occupation after World War II, and they convinced MacArthur that the Japanese swords were not weapons but art objects.
+Many people told me that a few very prominent people and Dr. Honma and Dr. Sato visited General MacArthur’s headquarter during the occupation after World War II, and they convinced MacArthur that the Japanese swords were not weapons but art objects.
 They did so because MacArthur ordered all Japanese to turn in their swords and forbade them to own one.
 After a great effort, Dr. Honma and Dr. Sato and other high-rank people changed MacArthur’s mind.
-Yet by that time, many swords had already been turned in at Akabane (a place in Tokyo), though some people hid valuable ones.
+Yet, many swords had already been turned in at Akabane (a place in Tokyo), though some people hid valuable ones.
 Those swords turned in are called Akabane sword.